-The mission of the program is to provide students with a thorough understanding of the theory and research related to learners, learning and developmental processes.
-All degree programs reflect this mission and prepare students for careers as faculty members within academic settings, researchers in agencies or businesses and school practitioners.
-The program invites applications from all potential students, especially those in underrepresented populations.
+The program aims to provide students with a thorough understanding of theory and research related to learners, learning and developmental processes.
+All degree programs reflect this aim and prepare students for careers as faculty members within academic settings, researchers in agencies or businesses and school practitioners.
+The program invites applications from excellent students, especially those in underrepresented populations.

-Any student who does not hold a previous master’s degree may complete the master’s degree as part of her or his graduate activities in the Educational Psychology Program.
-A student who wishes to obtain a doctoral degree may be officially admitted to the doctoral program without first completing the master’s degree, and may complete master’s degree requirements during the course of the doctoral program.
-Students who seek admission to doctoral programs are reminded of the 7 year time limit for completion of doctoral degrees; the student may elect to be admitted to and complete a master’s program first, and then apply for official admission to the doctoral program.
+Students without a master’s degree may complete a master’s degree as part of their graduate activities in the Educational Psychology Program.
+Students admitted to doctoral programs have 7 years to complete doctoral degrees.
+Some students may elect to be admitted to and complete a master’s program first, and then apply for official admission to the doctoral program.